Meet Me in New York

 For the long term, conduits can be designed and engineered to run from the carrier suite directly into the TELx meet area.
 The carrier installs a high-count fiber cable in a fiber distribution panel and installs equipment as necessary.
 In either situation, a business case is necessary to justify the costs, but most times it pays for itself in the first cross connect.

-Since TELx operates two separate facilities within 60 Hudson Street -- suites 900 and 2300 -- the company has installed its own dark fiber between the meet areas, as well as a transport system of DS-1 and DS-3 level circuits.
-This helps to eliminate any proximity issues that may arise as a result of two carriers looking to interconnect that are on the different floors.
+Since TELx operated two separate facilities within 60 Hudson Street — suites 900 and 2300 — the company installed its own dark fiber between the meet areas, as well as a transport system of DS-1 and DS-3 level circuits.
+This helped to eliminate any proximity issues that may arise as a result of two carriers looking to interconnect that are on the different floors.

-Many of the larger local loop providers already have a presence within both meet areas.
-Some of the legacy local loop providers have a network presence at TELx but are not TELx customers.
-This distinction puts them in a non-customer class and does not give them ordering authority for any work including cross connects.
+Many of the larger local loop providers already had a presence within both meet areas.
+Some of the legacy local loop providers had a network presence at TELx but were not TELx customers.
+This distinction put them in a non-customer class and did not give them ordering authority for any work including cross connects.

-All orders for these carriers must originate from a TELx customer.
-Some of these carriers also may be customers for certain network elements but not for others.
-Here you will find the list of customers and non-customer carriers by floor.
-These are just a few of the things that make each carrier hotel and interconnect facility within them unique and what sets TELx apart from the rest.
+All orders for these carriers had to originate from a TELx customer.
+Some of these carriers also were customers for certain network elements but not for others.
+The list of customers and non-customer carriers by floor represents some of the things that made each carrier hotel and interconnect facility within them unique and what set TELx apart from the rest.

 Download PDF Scan